-The gilt market continued smoothly to absorb the level of gilt supply in 2018-2019 and I continue to be impressed by the way it functions in this respect.
-Average daily turnover in the gilt market increased by 11% compared to the previous year to £36.3 billion.
+The gilt market continued to absorb the level of gilt supply in 2019-2020 smoothly.
+The gilt market has grown and developed significantly over the past decade or so, with a greater diversity of investors.
+At the end of 2007-2008, at the start of the global financial crisis, the nominal (uplifted) value of the gilt portfolio was £479 billion.
+At the end of 2019-2020, it was 3.38 times larger at £1,619 billion.
+Average daily turnover in the gilt market increased by 2.86% compared to the previous year to £37.4 billion.
 The presence of a deep and well-functioning gilt market remains critical to the DMO's ability to deliver successfully its debt management objective.

-The DMO also continued to perform strongly in carrying out its cash management function in 2018-2019, with all related objectives achieved, despite challenging money market conditions, particularly in the gilt repo market, which has on occasion been less liquid.
+The DMO also continued to perform strongly in carrying out its cash management function in 2019-2020, with all related objectives achieved despite very challenging money market conditions, particularly in the gilt repo market which has on occasion been less liquid.

 There was ongoing strong demand for Treasury bills in the year.
-As with gilts, Treasury bills continued to attract significant overseas investor interest, with around 49% of the amount outstanding at 31 December 2018 being held by this group.
+As with gilts, Treasury bills continued to attract significant overseas investor interest, with around 47% of the amount outstanding at 31 December 2019 being held by this group.

-The Public Works Loan Board (PWLB) has continued to fulfil its statutory function.
-At 31 March 2019, the PWLB's loan book was £78.3 billion.
-1,308 new loans totalling £9.1 billion were advanced during the year.
+The PWLB lending facility has continued to fulfil its statutory function.
+At 31 March 2020, the PWLB's loan book was £85.7 billion.
+1,094 new loans totalling £10.4 billion were advanced during the financial year.

 The DMO also again successfully provided a costeffective service to its clients through the fund management operations of the Commissioners for the Reduction of the National Debt.
-The market value of these funds was £35.0 billion at 31 March 2019.
+The market value of these funds was £43.7 billion at 31 March 2020.